MicrosoftDocs/dynamics-365-fraud-protection/content/transaction-acceptance-booster.md

 # Boost bank acceptance rates

-Dynamics 365 Fraud Protection offers a market differentiating featue, called *transaction acceptance booster*, that enables you to benefit from higher acceptance rates by sharing trust knowledge with banks.
+Dynamics 365 Fraud Protection offers a market differentiating feature, called *transaction acceptance booster*, that enables you to benefit from higher acceptance rates by sharing trust knowledge with banks.
 Initially, this is achieved using a Program Merchant ID (MID) program.

 ## Program MID